|Client||Location||Year Completed||Range Featured||Materials Used|

 The client needed a custom shelter, jetty and side platform to accompany the playground.

-With competition of many other residential developments in the western suburbs of Ballarat, Costa’s wanted a captivating centerpiece for their development to attract new buyers.
+With the competition of many other residential developments in the western suburbs of Ballarat, Costa’s wanted a captivating centrepiece for Yorkdale Estate to attract new buyers.

 The central park presented a drawcard opportunity and required distinctive landscape structures and play elements to make a bold statement.

 The client required a shelter to offer protection against weather elements and a jetty and side platform to complete the playground and community space.